I Can't Hear God’s Voice | Learning the Language of the Soul

 This requires shifting from thinking to feeling, from logic to intuition, and from certainty to instinct.

 Just as writers hone their ability to listen to the rhythm of language, we can learn to listen to the subtle rhythms of our Soul.
-This requires shifting from thinking to feeling, from logic to intuition, and from certainty to instinct.
+This requires shifting from thinking to feeling, from logic to intuition, and from prescribed certainty to instinct.
 It's about allowing the Soul’s language to flow through us without resistance, understanding its smallest implications, its lyrical flow, and its subtle messages.

 Like any skill, learning to hear the voice of the Soul takes practice.
 It’s a long-term journey that doesn’t happen overnight.
 The more we commit to listening, the clearer and more authentic the voice of the Soul becomes.